The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 The Metals Company CEO Gerard Barron and ISA Secretary General Leticia Carvalho in happier times last year as he congratulated her on winning her new position.
 Photo by IISD/ENB - Diego Noguera

 He was responding to a question on whether there would be overlap when the ISA finally completes its mining code, which has been lagging for years in fraught discussions at the UN body.
-The new Secretary General Leticia Carvalho has said it will be completed this year.
+The new Secretary General, Leticia Carvalho, has said it will be completed this year.

-The Metals Company will renew its ISA exploration contracts
+ISA exploration contracts

 The Nori licence comes up for renewal next year.
 We’ll be renewing that because NORI is in full compliance.
 There’s no legal basis on which that licence cannot be renewed and the basis that we would...uh...the fact that we’re putting in application through our US subsidiary has no bearing on the renewal.
-So we’re covering all bases”
+So we’re covering all bases.

 Exploration licences allow for testing in an area of the high seas, but not actual commercial mining.